OSPanel/OpenServerPanel/README.md

 - Ability to create module configuration profiles (including module configuration files and data)
 - Personalization of settings for each domain (from IP to PHP version)
 - A pre-configured environment for each module (up to entering the shell/cli with one command)
-- Punycode domain name converter
+- IDN domain name converter
 - and much more...

 Do you want to receive updates more often?
 Support our work using a [paid download from a premium server](https://ospanel.io/download/)!